ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 number of characters that need escaping when Normalized Paths appear in double quote-delimited strings, e.g., in JSON texts.

-Certain characters are escaped in Noramlized Paths, in one and only one way; all other characters are unescaped.
+Certain characters are escaped in Normalized Paths, in one and only one way; all other characters are unescaped.

 Note: Normalized Paths are Singular Queries, but not all Singular Queries are Normalized Paths.